mikenakis/lambdatwine/README.md

 # mikenakis/lambdatwine

-A framework for converting back and forth between any single-method-interface (henceforth also called 'lambda' for brevity) and the _Normal Form of Lambdas_, which is a single-method interface of the form `Object anylambda( Object[] arguments )`.
+A facility for converting back and forth between any single-method-interface (henceforth also called 'lambda' for brevity) and the _Normal Form of Lambdas_, which is a single-method interface of the form `Object anylambda( Object[] arguments )`.

 ## Description